 If you have any further questions regarding our treatment plans or financing, please do not hesitate to contact our team today.

-Considering dental braces from Hove Dental Clinic?
+Considering Dental Braces from Hove Dental Clinic?

 Hove Dental Clinic provides patients across Brighton and Hove with exceptional dental treatment as well as flexible finance plans.
 Our team also places a strong emphasis on nervous patients.

 We take time to understand any questions or concerns you may have and explain our braces treatments in detail to ensure you feel comfortable and happy about your treatment plan.
-After you have agreed a treatment with our team, your journey to a brighter smile begins.
+After you have agreed on a treatment with our team, your journey to a brighter smile begins.